SumiSastri/react-tables/README.md

 eg: For for users ```MOCK_USER_DATA``` and for products ```MOCK_PRODUCT_DATA```

-2. Define columns ui for the information to be displayed (select only data you want displayed)
+2. Define columns ui for the information to be displayed

 Naming convention:
 Use template-strings there can be only one master columns file